8 rooms in Performer and Participant

-Silke Otto-Knapp’s multi-panel painting uses an unusual watercolour technique to depict figures in motion
+See Silke Otto-Knapp’s unusual watercolour technique to depict figures in motion in her multi-panel painting

 Otto-Knapp has developed a unique style of watercolour painting.
 She paints forms and figures by applying layers of watercolour paint to a canvas and then carefully washes them away.
 The pigment from the paint floats on the surface.
 Otto-Knapp moves the separated pigment so it settles in other areas of the canvas.
 As she repeats the process, layers build up, creating a dark background.
 The outline of her erased images gradually emerges in contrast to this background.
 Otto-Knapp then uses brushes, sponges or her fingers to control the variation between light and dark, defining the figures more clearly.